Surgical Internship Program

 What makes the surgical internship at VSC unique?

-Veterinary Specialty Center offers a distinctive surgical internship program that connects participants with our experienced surgical team while providing them unique educational access to our full specialty hospital and Level 1 Trauma Facility.
+Veterinary Specialty Center offers a distinctive surgical internship program that connects participants with our experienced surgical team while providing them unique educational access to our full specialty hospital and Certified Trauma Center.
 The following sets this experience apart from other programs:

-- Working closely with 5 board-certified surgeons with a combined experience of over 90 years exposes interns to a wide variety of perspective for surgical case management
+- One-on-one mentorship with an experienced team – Working one-on-one with 5 board-certified surgeons, all of whom have worked at VSC for more than 10 years, with a combined experience of over 90 years, exposes interns to a wide variety of perspectives for surgical case management.

-- Daily hospital-wide/ICU rounds expose interns to comprehensive management of critically ill patients
+- Rounds – Daily hospital-wide, grand rounds will expose interns to comprehensive management of critically ill patients.

-- Intensive, multi-specialty didactics average 2-3 times per week and maintains the academics and foundational skills needed to be a successful surgeon.
+- Didactics – Intensive, multi-specialty didactics average 2-3 times per week and maintain the academics and foundational skills needed to be a successful surgeon.
 These alternating didactics include:

 - Anesthesia rounds